 - Strengthening policies on preservation of neighborhood residential streets, Safe Routes to School, and general traffic safety.

-Click here to view the current Transportation Element.
+Click here to view the 1998 Comp Plan version of the Transportation Element.